tigoe/display-examples/TFT_Examples/readme.md

 # TFT LCD Displays

 There are a few common TFT display drivers on the electronics hobbyist market, and a handful of libraries that work with them.
-There are some techniques common to many of these displays that are good to keep in mind, and there are some details that change from display to display that are helpful to understand.

-Sitronix-based displays
+## I/O Pins
+Most TFT displays tend to have an SPI interface, with some extra pins, as explained on the [main page](../readme.md#spi-connections) of this repo.

-* ST7735 and 7789 TFT displays
+## Sitronix ST7735 and ST7789 TFT Displays
+All of the displays listed below have been tested with the Adafruit_ST7735/ST7789 libraries and the Adafruit_GFX library, with the modifications mentioned below.
   * Adafruit [1.8" ST7735R display with MicroSD Breakout](https://www.adafruit.com/product/358)
   * Adafruit [1.44" ST7735R display with MicroSD Breakout](https://www.adafruit.com/product/2088)
   * Adafruit [1.54" ST7789 Display with MicroSD](https://www.adafruit.com/product/3787)